-Here’s a few examples of my favorite exercises that use this attachment:
+Here are a few examples of my favorite exercises that use this attachment:

-- Low to high cable flyes, which target the upper pecs.
+Low to high cable flyes, which target the upper pecs.
 You’re able to lean your torso back so you can efficiently achieve the ideal incline motion.

-- Any chest pressing cable movement, with either individual stirrup handles or a single long handle attachment.
+Any chest pressing cable movement, with either individual stirrup handles or a single long handle attachment.
 If you were cable pressing without a stabilizer bar, you’d need to really lean forward in a staggered stance.
 But when you’re cable pressing with the stabilizer pad against your back, it keeps you from moving backward, leaning forward or using an uneven stance.
 The stabilizer lets you press much more weight this way, at any angle you want: low, straight out or incline.

-- Chest-supported cable movements.
+Chest-supported cable movements.
 You can turn around and put your chest up against the pad to keep your torso in place while you perform rowing movements.
 I’m a huge fan of chest supported rows because they really let you isolate the back by removing momentum.
 Usually this requires a dedicated machine.
 But getting creative with the stabilizer arm and the cable pulleys lets you mimic several variations of the chest supported row.

 And many more exercises.
 The above are just a few examples.
 You can get very creative with it.